clemsonciti/palmetto-examples/GROMACS/README.md

 If you have your own input settings you should compile them into an input file.

 If you don't have an input file you can create one from the GROMACS benchmarks.
+In this following example we create the input binary with the name `em.tpr`.

 ```
 $ wget ftp://ftp.gromacs.org/pub/benchmarks/ADH_bench_systems.tar.gz